 2.2.
 International Banking & Offshore Banking

-Whilst the rules do vary, many require a high minimum balance and fees can mount.
-You will also find that interest rates are generally better with a Sterling account.
+Whilst the rules do vary, the bank may require a high minimum balance and fees can mount.

-If you need to have access to a branch office in France, then both Barclays and HSBC have a presence in most of the major cities.
+If you need to have access to a branch office in France, then HSBC has a presence in most of the major cities.

-However, although Barclays Bank offers an international banking service, the branch network in France is very limited.
-In May 2016 the bank announced the sale of its branch network and wealth management arm to private equity firm AnaCap.
+In May 2016 Barclays bank announced the sale of its branch network and wealth management arm to private equity firm AnaCap.

-If you do so, you can probably open a Euro account alongside your existing home bank account.
+If you continue to use your UK bank, you can probably open a Euro account alongside your existing home bank account.
 On this basis, you should be able to withdraw cash from French ATMs using a Euro debit card, without incurring a foreign exchange charge.
 However, expect to pay a cash withdrawal fee.

 Finally, you may want to consider an offshore bank account, where there is the possibility of being granted a higher degree of privacy over your financial affairs, although this is increasingly now less the case.